Denver's Leading DUID Accident Lawyer for Justice

 Sobriety tests designed to detect marijuana-use include the one-leg-stand and evaluation of allergies or irritation, such as redness in the eyes.
 Some drug users believe Colorado has no effective method of detecting impairment, but many law enforcement officials and Drug Recognition Experts (DRE) are fully trained and certified in programs such as Advanced Impaired Driving Enforcement (ARIDE).

-Misconceptions about Driving High in Colorado
+Debunking Myths: The Dangers of Driving High in Colorado

 Marijuana is often lauded as "safer" than alcohol and that conception is wrongly extended to when recreational and medical marijuana users get behind the wheel.
 In fact, according to the Colorado Department of Transportation (CDOT), a shocking 55% of CO marijuana users said that they believed it was safe to operate a motor vehicle while under the influence of cannabis in 2016.